-There are approximately 185,800 people who’s nationality is Bai.
-This population lives primarily in the following areas: Dali, Kunming, Lijiang, Bijiang, Yuanjiang, Baoshan, Nanhua, and Anning County of Yunnan Province, Bijie of Guizhou Province, Liangshan of Sichuan Province, and Sanzhi of Hunan Province.
+There are about 2 million Bai.
+They live primarily around Dali area of Yunnan.
+They also live in Lijiang, Bijiang, Yuanjiang, Baoshan, Nanhua, and Anning County of Yunnan Province, Bijie of Guizhou Province, Liangshan in Sichuan Province, and Sanzhi of Hunan Province.

 The Bai used to weave a type of cloth called Tonghua 1,800 years ago.
 Bai people came up with their own type and style of attire during the Nanzhao Regime (737 – 902) and the Dali Kingdom (937 – 1253).

 Today, Bai people wear bright clothing in coordinating colors.
-The fabric and embroidery used is delicate.
+The fabric and embroidery used are delicate.
 Many pieces of Bai clothing will have a camellia flower represented on it.
 This flower symbolizes beauty.
-Often, a red scarf and a white outer layer will be worn to resemble a blooming camellia.

 If a girl is unmarried, she'll wear her hair in a ponytail.
 Her hair will have a red string tied around the end of it.
 The string will also coil around the girl's head.
 Most unmarried women will wear an embroidered apron.

+Tea drinking: To wash all the meat and pickles down and to keep healthy, they drink lots of tea.
 Most Bai people drink tea twice a day, every day.
 Tea is consumed in the morning and during the afternoon.
-Morning tea, also called "wakening tea”, is consumed immediately upon waking.
+Morning tea, also called "wakening tea," is consumed immediately upon waking.
 The afternoon tea is called either relaxing tea or thirst satisfying tea.
-Some Bai people choose to add either milk or popcorn to their tea.
+Some Bai people choose to add milk or popcorn to their tea.

 The Bai people are extremely hospitable.
-All guests are received warmly and treated well.
+Visiting guests are generally received warmly and treated well.
 A full cup of wine is offered to guests, but guests aren't forced to drink the wine.
 Instead, they can drink as much or as little as they want.